cloudant/sensu-trapd/README.md

 }
 ```

-In the example above, we've configured sensu-trapd to handle the
+In the example above, I've configured sensu-trapd to handle the
 SOME-AWESOME-MIB::someTrapObject trap.
-This trap has two trap arguments, that
+This trap has two trap arguments that
-get mapped to "first" and "second".
+get mapped to names "first" and "second".
 These mappings can then be used for
 substitutions in the event that it sent to Sensu.

 In the event section of the trap configuration, you must specific a check name.
 This will be used by Sensu as the name of the check, so make it meaningful.

 Additionally, you can specify the output of the check, handlers, and severity of
 the event.

+Note: If a trap as optional arguments, you must specify a trap handler for
+each trap both with and without arguments.

 ### Example Basic Trap Configuration
 ```